viniciusam07/rails-yelp-mvp/README.md

 # TO DO
-# 1 - Set a range to review rating
+# 1 - Set a range to review rating -OK
-# 2 - Corrent the category restaurant creating to set the categoriable
+# 2 - Corrent the category restaurant creating to set the categoriable -OK
-# 3 - Correct the rake concerns
+# 3 - Correct the rake concerns - OK
-# 4 - Add containers to align content
+# 4 - Add containers to align content - OK